Copyright 2023 PBC. All Rights Reserved.Website by Brilliant Digital.

 Pastoral Counselling as Community Care (CO603, CO703)

-This unit will help the student to develop the understanding and skills needed for pastoral counselling and care in their particular community, cultural and practical ministry contexts.
+This unit will help the student to develop the understanding and skills needed for pastoral counselling and care in their specific community, cultural and practical ministry contexts.

 Pastoral Counselling in a Christian Context (CO602, CO702, PA604, PA704)

 In this unit, students will develop and practise pastoral counselling models shaped by theological thinking, the social sciences and ministry contexts.

 Students will learn to work through several counselling models through practicum and role-play.
 After developing the skills to move through the models step by step, they will then be encouraged to use them more flexibly and contextualise the models to specific case studies.

 The Christian context that we refer to is, in the first instance, developing and practising counselling models informed by a Christian perspective and worldview.
 Secondly, it refers to the vocational contexts a pastoral counsellor may be working in.